aigarius/photoriver2/README.md

 	-v /home/${USER}/Pictures:/river/base \
 	-v /home/${USER}/.config/photoriver2:/river/config \
 	-v /mnt/other_folder:/river/locals/other_folder \
-	photoriver2
+	photoriver2 --dry-run
 ```

 Google Photos remote will first ask you to authorize its access (by opening the
 provided URL and pasting back the access token provided by Google) and will create
-a token cache file in the specified location based on the data provided via
+a token cache file in the specified file in config folder based on the data provided via
 OAuth process.

-Remove the "dry_run" option when you are sure that the sync will do what you
+Remove the "--dry-run" option when you are sure that the sync will do what you
 want it to do.